DnRamirez/algorithms/README.md

 # Algorithms
-A personal study resource for Data Structures and Algorithms
+A personal study resource for Data Structures and Algorithms.
+Contains concepts and implementation techniques.